-In the above section we have seen how to insert the scroll bar and set up its parameters, now we will create a simple scrollable area from a larger data set
+In the above section, we have seen how to insert the scroll bar and set up its parameters; now, we will create a simple, scrollable area from a more extensive data set.

-If you will create the above data set in an excel sheet it will consume 27 rows (1 for heading and 26 for each alphabet).
+Creating the above data set in an Excel sheet will consume 27 rows (1 for the heading and 26 for each alphabet).

-But with the help of scroll bar now we will try to adjust the above data set into fewer rows.
-To do so follow these steps:
+But with the help of the scroll bar now, we will adjust the above data set into fewer rows.
+To do so, follow these steps:

-- Create a space where you would like to display the data set with scrollbar:
+1: Create a space where you would like to display the data set with a scrollbar

-- Click on the Excel Ribbon then select the Developer tab
+2: Click the Excel Ribbon and select the Developer tab.

-- Click on Insert then click the SCROLLBAR control to insert the new list box in excels worksheet near the newly formatted space where you would like to display the scrollable data, as shown below.
+3: Click on Insert, then click the SCROLLBAR control to insert the new list box in the Excel worksheet near the newly formatted space where you would like to display the scrollable data, as shown below.

-- Now right click on the scrollbar and select Format Control option
+4: Now right-click the scrollbar and select the Format Control option.

 - Current Value: 0